 The Princess Elisabeth Station is on a zero-emission basis, so we had to find the most sustainable solution.

-First of all: creating drinking water in an environment full of dense ice isn’t as easy as you might think.
-We first needed to melt a lot of ice, before we were able to turn it into drinking water.
 The water needed to be mineralized and daily bacteriological and quality testing is a normal routine at the Princess Elisabeth Station.
-In addition, we redesigned the entire water treatment system and the the results were amazing:
+In addition, we redesigned the entire water treatment system to implement a circular water economy and optimize water reuse.

-We’re very proud to have been responsible for the water treatment of the Princess Elisabeth Station on Antarctica for 5 consecutive years.
+We are very proud to have been responsible for the water treatment of the Princess Elisabeth Station in Antarctica for 5 consecutive years.